GoosiferIO/zooberry/content/mods/zt2/animals/living/spotted-hyena-ii/index.md

 orig_rel_date: 2007-04-29
 summary: The Spotted Hyena requires the Endangered Species and African Adventure expansions to use.
 title: Spotted Hyena II
-zt2tags: ["All", "Animals", "Living", "Mammals", "African", "Savannah", "Canids", "ZT2", "Endangered Species", "African Adventure"]
+zt2tags: ["All", "Animals", "Living", "Mammals", "African", "Savannah", "Canids", "ZT2", "Endangered Species", "African Adventure", "Hyaenids"]
 ---
 The Spotted Hyena requires the Endangered Species and African Adventure expansions to use.